 In another study, the muscle activity patterns of the hamstring and quadriceps were compared while walking on the ground, stationary bicycling, walking on a treadmill and the elliptical trainer.
 In comparison with all of the other modes of exercise, the greatest amount of quadricep utilization as well as greater coordination of the hamstring and quadriceps was observed on the elliptical trainer.
 The Willamette University conducted a study which found that when on an elliptical, if you pedal backwards, the utilization of the quadriceps skyrockets even more.

-Nowadays, elliptical machines have come down in price and they don’t need to break the bank – for instance check out the and see the features and you’ll see what we’re on about.
+Nowadays, elliptical machines have come down in price and they don’t need to break the bank – for instance check out the best elliptical under $500 and see the features and you’ll see what we’re on about.